openserv-labs/python-sdk/examples/HOW_TO_RUN_EXAMPLES.md

 3. Add details about your agent:
    - Agent Name: Choose a descriptive name
    - Agent Endpoint: Add the tunneling URL from step 1 as the agent's endpoint URL
-   - Capabilities Description: Describe what your agent can do
+   - Capabilities Description: Add your agent capabilities

 ## 4. Create a Secret (API) Key for your Agent
 Note that every agent has its own API Key